Blueprint vs Emosapien

 Frequently asked questions

 Depends on the job.
-Blueprint is a measurement-based-care platform: a deep assessment library (PHQ-9, GAD-7, PCL-5, AUDIT, EDE-Q and more), auto-scoring, outcomes dashboards, and payer-ready reporting.
+Blueprint is a measurement-based-care platform: a deep pre-built catalog of validated assessments (PHQ-9, GAD-7 plus niche measures like AUDIT, EDE-Q, Y-BOCS and BSL-23), auto-scoring, outcomes dashboards, and payer-ready reporting.
 Emosapien is AI co-therapy: a Co-Therapy Agent that participates during the session with modality-aligned prompts, an Engagement Agent that runs the week between sessions, AI-drafted progress notes, and treatment-plan automation.
-Emosapien also covers PHQ-9, GAD-7, and ORS as part of the Engagement Agent.
-If MBC reporting is the single most important capability, Blueprint is stronger on assessment library breadth.
-If you want AI inside the session and across the full week, Emosapien is the broader pick.
+It also auto-scores a full outcome-measure library (PHQ-9, GAD-7, ORS, SRS, DASS-21 and WHOQOL-BREF as standard, plus PCL-5, OQ-45 and custom scales on Pro/Enterprise).
+Pick Blueprint for pre-built niche-assessment breadth and payer-ready reporting.
+Pick Emosapien for AI inside the session and across the full week with MBC built in.

 No. Blueprint is built around measurement-based care: assessments delivered to clients between sessions, scored automatically, plotted against trends in the clinician dashboard.
 The clinician runs the session itself unaided by Blueprint.
 Emosapien is built differently: the Co-Therapy Agent listens during the session and surfaces modality-aligned cues (CBT reframes, ACT values prompts, DBT distress-tolerance moves) tied to the active treatment goal, and the progress note is drafted from that clinical context.

-For PHQ-9, GAD-7, and ORS, yes.
-The Engagement Agent auto-schedules those measures between sessions, scores them on submission, plots trends against the treatment-plan objective, and surfaces the change in the pre-session brief.
-Blueprint covers a wider assessment library (PCL-5, AUDIT, EDE-Q, Y-BOCS, BSL-23 and more) and offers deeper payer-ready outcomes reporting for value-based contracts.
-If your MBC programme depends on assessment breadth or payer reporting, Blueprint is the stronger MBC tool; if PHQ-9 / GAD-7 / ORS plus continuous client engagement is enough, Emosapien covers it natively.
-The practical MBC guide walks through what a working programme looks like.
+Yes for the core MBC program.
+The Engagement Agent auto-schedules and scores PHQ-9, GAD-7, ORS, SRS, DASS-21 and WHOQOL-BREF as standard, plus PCL-5, OQ-45 and custom scales on Professional and Enterprise, and plots trends against the treatment-plan objective and surfaces the change in the pre-session brief.
+Blueprint covers a wider pre-built niche-assessment catalog (AUDIT, EDE-Q, Y-BOCS, BSL-23 and more) and offers deeper payer-ready outcomes reporting for value-based contracts.
+If your MBC program depends on that breadth of niche measures or payer-ready reporting, Blueprint stays the stronger pure-measurement tool; if a full core library plus continuous client engagement is enough, Emosapien covers it natively.
+The practical MBC guide walks through what a working program looks like.

 Three structural things.
 (1) Active in-session co-therapy: the Co-Therapy Agent participates during the session with modality-aligned intervention prompts, not just assessment scores between sessions.
 (2) AI-drafted progress notes: SOAP, DAP, BIRP, GIRP, PIE drafted from the session, not a separate documentation workflow.
 (3) Treatment-plan automation: a structured plan with SMART objectives that updates from session notes automatically.
 Blueprint is a measurement-based-care platform; these are different jobs.